GLIMS-RGI/rgi_user_guide/docs/regions/rgi10.md

 **Japan**

-5 small glaciers in Japan (subregion 10-07) that have been recently documented {cite:p}`Arie2022` were added.
-Outline dates range between 1996 and 2019, with most of the area (~80%) dating to 1998-2002.
+Five small glaciers (subregion 10-07) that have been recently documented {cite:p}`Arie2022` were added.
+Outline dates range from 1996 to 2019, with most of the area (~80%) dating to 1998-2002.

 ## Additional information